caedesvvv/zmqproto/README.md

 The library implements protocols 1, 2 and 3.
 Only protocol 1 is really tested for now but more will follow as we polish the implementation.

-At the moment depends uses twisted for networking, but it will be optional in the future.
+At the moment uses twisted for networking, but it will be optional in the future.

 Examples
 -------------------------